clicknium/clicknium-docs/doc/concepts/recorder/locatormanagement.md

 ![delete folder](../../img/recorder_folder_delete.png)

 ## Locator Management
-For locator operations, we support rename, new folder and delete.
+Three locator operations that we support: rename, new folder and delete.

 ### Recapture
-Recapture a new locator with selected locator name.
+Recapture a new element with selected locator.
 For more infomation, you can refer to [Recapture](./recapture.md).
 ![recapture locator](../../img/recorder_locator_recapture.png)

 ### Rename
-Rename the selected locator with new name.
+Rename the selected locator.
 - Click the button `Rename` or press `F2`
-- Input new store name
+- Input a new store name
 - Save by pressing `Enter` or `Tab`
 ![rename locator](../../img/recapture_locator_rename.png)